PSBlackOps/beautiful-jekyll/aboutus.md

 Fun facts:
 * Created the [PoshSec](https://github.com/PoshSec) PowerShell Module
-* Been using PowerShell since before it was cool
 * Likes video games, comic books and chilling with his son

 Contact me: